 Which Type of Merger is Right for Me?

 It is important that you clearly understand the implications of both vertical and horizontal mergers before you even consider executing one.
 A successful vertical merger, for example, will enhance your competitive position in your market.
-It will also help you cut costs.
+It will also help you lower prices related to production.
 A successful horizontal merger, by contrast, will increase your revenue.

 There is no crystal ball that can tell you with certainty exactly what form your merger should take.
 All you can do is analyze the details with a good understanding of your market and of how mergers work.